Learning objectives

 This code along will build upon the starter code that we expanded in the previous code along.
 In particular, we will be working with the gravity folder, which has the following structure:

-data: a directory containing.txtfiles that represent different initial systems that we will simulate.output: an initially empty directory that will contain images and .mp4 videos that we draw.datatypes.py: a file that contains type declarations.gravity.py: a file that will contain functions that we will write in the next code along for implementing our physics engine.custom_io.py: a file that contains code for reading in a system of heavenly bodies from file.drawing.py: a file that contains code for drawing a system to file and creating animations over multiple time steps.main.py: a file that containsdef main(), where we will call functions to read in systems, run our gravity simulation, and draw the results.
+data: a directory containing.txtfiles that represent different initial systems that we will simulate.output: an initially empty directory that will contain images and .mp4 videos that we draw.datatypes.py: a file that contains type declarations.gravity.py: a file that will contain functions that we will write in this code along for implementing our physics engine.custom_io.py: a file that contains code for reading in a system of heavenly bodies from file.drawing.py: a file that contains code for drawing a system to file and creating animations over multiple time steps.main.py: a file that containsdef main(), where we will call functions to read in systems, run our gravity simulation, and draw the results.

 def main():